About Operating Budget Adjustments

 - To be sustainable, our expenses cannot keep rising faster than our revenues.

 - Our long-term prosperity is based on our financial sustainability, which means we must act to make fundamental changes to the way we do things.

 - Great universities are always innovative.
 The changes we make now must sustain and advance us.

 In March 2012, the Board of Governors approved the university’s third integrated plan, Promise and Potential.
 The Multi-Year Budget Framework (2012-2016) was approved as part of this plan, and identified our initial financial challenges.
 The financial challenges were made more pronounced when the level of government funding in the provincial budget was lower than requested.
 This is a challenge faced by many post-secondary institutions across the country.

-Currently, we are projecting that by 2016 the gap between our revenues and expenses will grow to $44.5 million if we do nothing.
+In May 2012, we projected that by 2016 the gap between our revenues and expenses would grow to $44.5 million if we did nothing.
 This is a problem we began addressing immediately - through Operating Budget Adjustments - to ensure this does not happen.

 This projected $44.5 million deficit is based on the provincial operating grant remaining steady at a two per cent annual increase over the next three years, similar to what the university received from the province this year.
 It does not consider variances in any other current projections, including investment income, other revenue, utilities expenses and salary costs.
 There are many factors that can contribute to changes in our projections over the next four years.